 You must assign an access policy to each RADIUS client to determine authentication requirements for users of that client.
 If the policy requires primary authentication only, users enter only their LDAP username and password.
 If additional authentication is required, the policy must meet both of the following criteria:

-- Contain at least one of these authentication methods: Approve, SecurID Token, Authenticate Tokencode, Fingerprint, or Eyeprint ID.
+- Contain at least one of these authentication methods: Approve, SecurID Token, Authenticate Tokencode, Device Biometrics, or Eyeprint ID.

 - Contain no authentication conditions.
 Authentication conditions are restrictions based on the context of the user's request, for example, whether the user has a known browser or is authenticating from a certain country.
 Conditions can be used to allow or deny a request, or to determine if additional authentication is necessary.
 When you add a RADIUS client, policies with conditions do not appear in the Access Policy field drop-down list.
 Instead, you can use identity source attributes to filter the user population and apply authentication requirements to specific categories of users.
 For more information, see Access Policies